palantir/atlasdb/docs/source/schemas/dynamic_columns.rst

 5. "Find all of Tom's todos which cost less than 5" will be less efficient.
 We need to retrieve the entire row to do this, because the map is sorted by task size and then monetary cost.
 If queries on cost are more common than queries on size, flipping the order of the column components could help.
 6. "Find all of Tom's todos which have size between 3 and 7, and cost between 5 and 10".
-This is achievable, though in addition to the values we want to see, we also need to scan through all values with size 4-6, and those with size 3 and cost >10, or 7 and cost <5.
+We have to visit column ranges in contiguous order, so if we write a single query we need to scan from (3, 5) to (7, 10 + 1).
+However, this range also includes values we are not interested in (any values with size 4-6 that don't fit in the cost range, and also costly size 3 tasks and cheap size 7 tasks).
+We can postfilter them out, but we still need to scan through them.
 7. "Find all of Nathan's todos that begin with the letter N".
 Prefix / range scans are not supported on values, so this requires us to scan through the entire row.
-8. "Find all of John's and Jeremy's smallest todos" is easy for a similar reason to 1.
-We provide an API that allows for this to be done seamlessly as well.
+8. "Find all of John's and Jeremy's smallest todos" is easy - this is doing the query "find a person's smallest todos" twice.
+To answer that query, we can scan through the person's tasks until we find one with a larger size than the others we have seen so far.
+At that point, we know we have seen all the smallest tasks (because it is in sorted order).
 9. "Find the smallest todos for everyone whose name begins with J" is NOT easy.
-While this conceivably can be split into two parts (a prefix scan for J, and then the aforementioned getRowsColumnRange), the range scan for J is potentially costly, as it needs to iterate through every todo for people whose names do indeed begin with J.
+While this conceivably can be split into two parts (a row prefix scan for J, and then the aforementioned getRowsColumnRange), the range scan for J is potentially costly, as it needs to iterate through every todo for people whose names do indeed begin with J.